The people of England still love the late Princess Diana. But there's little love in the U.K. for the new movie about her life and untimely death.

-"Diana," featuring Naomi Watts in the title role, focuses on Princess Diana's last years and her love affair with heart surgeon Hasnat Khan.
+"Diana," featuring Naomi Watts in the title role, focuses on the last two years of Princess Diana's life and her love affair with heart surgeon Hasnat Khan.
 After its world premiere in London on Thursday, the reaction from British critics has been resoundingly negative.
 Initial reviews are attacking the film for its stale dialogue, plodding pace, awkward performances, and the leading lady's lack of resemblance to the real life Diana.

 Peter Bradshaw in The Guardian describes "Diana" as "an excruciatingly well-intentioned, reverential and sentimental biopic about her troubled final years, laced with bizarre cardboard dialogue – a tabloid fantasy of how famous and important people speak in private."
 Bradshaw goes on to ask, "Is this film an MI5 plot to blacken Diana's name and make her look plastic and absurd?"